Skip to main content

 • Carefully unload the spring (lower the arm gradually, or use a spring compressor — designs vary, some Y have adaptive suspension).

-• Unbolt the integral link at the knuckle side — torque per manual 130 Nm.
+• Unbolt the shock from the arm — torque per manual 115 Nm.

-• Unbolt the sway bar end link (TMC recommends: "always disconnect the sway bar so the knuckle can move freely").
+• Unbolt the sway bar end link (torque 55 Nm; TMC recommends: "always disconnect the sway bar so the knuckle can move freely").

 • Before final torque, compress the spring under the car's weight (so the bushing sits at the working point, not at an extreme).
 If you skip this — the bushing will quickly die.